Helen Castor: The Booker Prize

 In 2022 Castor was chosen alongside four other 'superb readers' to judge the 2022 Booker Prize competition for best novel of the year.
 The judging panel of Castor, broadcaster Shahidha Bari, novelist and critic M. John Harrison, novelist and poet Alain Mabanckou, and cultural historian, writer, broadcaster and panel chair Neil MacGregor selected The Seven Moons of Maali Almeida by Shehan Karunatilaka.
 The judges admired the "ambition of its scope, and the hilarious audacity of its narrative techniques".

 Personal life

-Castor lives in London with her son.
+Castor lives in London with her husband.
 Her sister is the children's author, Harriet Castor Jeffrey.